EnzoBnl/enzobnl/bd.md

      - within each sorted partition, for each different key, combiner produces an output record having the same type as Mapper ones
      - combiner reduces the size of partitions and save network bandwidth
 - Reduce phase on reduce nodes:
-  1. *Fetch*: Each reducer node gather its partitions,  mainly through network connections.
+  1. *Fetch*: Each reducer node gather its partitions from HDFS,  mainly through network connections.
   2. *Sort-Merge*: Gather its inputMerge sorted partitions coming
   3. **Reducer**: Leverage the previous sortings (on mappers and during merge on reducer) to efficiently output a record for each different key

-Note: steps **in bold** rely on "hook classes" that are exposed to the user for extension.
+Note: steps **in bold** rely on *hook classes* exposed to the user for extension.

 # ElasticSearch
 ## Parallels with distributed relationnal databases